Skip to Main Content

 Grading

-Written assignments and exams are graded by TAs in Gradescope/Canvas (depending on section) and you will receive your score about one week after the assignment due date or exam date.
+Written assignments and exams are graded by TAs in Gradescope/Canvas (depending on section) and you will receive your score about 10 days after the assignment due date or exam date.

 Regrades